Biencredible/Design-Patterns/Structural Design Patterns/Decorator/Decorator.md

 # Pros & Cons
 ## Pros:
+- Flexible way of adding responsiblilities to an object rather than inheritance
+    * uses composition
+    * dynamic unlike inheritance
+- Features are added incrementally as the code progresses
+    * no need to spport every feature in one big class
+- You pay for the features only when you uset them
+- Easy to add a combination of capabilities
+    * same capabilitiy can be added twice
+    * not possible with inheritance
+- Components don't have to know about their decorators
+    * decorators are transparent to their components
+    * loose coupling between the component and its decorators

 ## Cons:
+- A decoratred domponent is not identical to the component itself
+    * don't write code that relies on object identity
+- Lot's o small objects are created
+    * Code becomes harder to understand & debug

 # Applicability(When to use):
+- Responsiblities:
+    * have to be added transparently & dynamically
+    * have to be withdrawn
+- Using inheritance for adding new behavior leads to explsion of classes
+- You want to support combinations of behaviors
+    * using inheritance is error-prone or impractical
+- With legacy systems where you've to add new behaviour
+    * you don't want to modify existing code
+- When adding new functionality to existing UI components
+    * scrollbars for windows, checkboxes ina list box, tooltips, etc.
+- Class is hidden, final or sealed or not available for subclassing
+    * You can add new features to such class through a decorator

 # How to implement:
 - A Decorator's interface must conform to the interface of the object it decorates